Applicable for Outsourced processes

 - If the Managing director does not approve the contractor, the contract manager will approach other contractors.

 - If the director approves the contractor, the contractor will be finalized and the detail contract agreement will be prepared.

-- If the suitable contractor is available, the contractor shall be identified from the contractor database and will be finalized.
+- If a suitable contractor is available, the contractor shall be identified from the contractor database and will be finalized.

-- If the suitable contractor is not available, contracts department will identify new contractors for the same.
+- If a suitable contractor is not available, the contracts department will identify new contractors for the same.
 New contractors must get registered with the company.
-Follow the “contractor registration” process for new contractor’s registration.
+Follow the “contractor registration” process for new contractor registration.
 After the approval and registration, contractors shall be asked to quote for the concerned work.
-Cost comparison sheet will be prepared and the contractor will be finalized by the PM and contracts department.
+A cost comparison sheet will be prepared and the contractor will be finalized by the PM and contracts department.

 6.2.3 Preferred Vendor

 Rate analysis of the items under this method will be carried out.
-Cost comparison sheet shall be prepared.
-The comparative sheet will be compared with the budgeted cost and will be forwarded to the Contract Manager for the discussion.
+A cost comparison sheet shall be prepared.
+The comparative sheet will be compared with the budgeted cost and will be forwarded to the Contract Manager for discussion.
 If it is not found feasible, other modalities will be worked out.
-If it is found feasible, the item will be shortlisted for enquiry.
-As per the enquiry done, contract executive will receive the details of work for bulk orders.
-Based on the details, contracts executive shall identify the options for bulk orders.
+If it is found feasible, the item will be shortlisted for inquiry.
+As per the inquiry done, the contract executive will receive the details of work for bulk orders.
+Based on the details, the contract executive shall identify the options for bulk orders.
 Vendors will be asked to quote for the selected orders.
-After receiving the quotes, comparison statement on various offers will be prepared.
+After receiving the quotes, a comparison statement on various offers will be prepared.
 Contract Manager contracts will negotiate with the vendors and finalize the suitable vendor.
-After the vendor finalization, vendor note shall be prepared.
-Vendor Note includes the details of vendor & the agreement of bulk supplies.
+After the vendor finalization, a vendor note shall be prepared.
+Vendor Note includes the details of the vendor & the agreement of bulk supplies.
 E.g. Percent of discount on the MRP prevailing at the time of requirement or flat rate for a year or two etc.